Our Services

 Helpful Resources

-Small, very itchy, fluid-filled blisters on the hands or feet are often dyshidrotic eczema, a noncontagious condition triggered by stress, metals like nickel or cobalt, moisture, irritants, and warm weather; treatment centers on prescription topical steroids, thick moisturizers, cool compresses, and trigger avoidance, with oral medicines or phototherapy if severe.
+Small, very itchy, fluid-filled blisters on the hands or feet are most often dyshidrotic eczema (also called pompholyx), a noncontagious skin condition.
+Common triggers include stress, contact with metals like nickel or cobalt, excess moisture, irritants, and warm weather.

 If you're dealing with small, itchy blisters on your hands or feet, you're not alone.
 One common cause is dyshidrotic eczema, a skin condition that can be uncomfortable, frustrating, and sometimes painful.
 While it's not contagious or life-threatening in most cases, it does require proper care and attention.